MaksymMatuliak/hibernate-cinema/README.md

 <hr>

 To work with MySQL you need to:
-- Use file **src/main/resources/init_db.sql** to create schema and all the tables required by this app in MySQL DB
 - Change username and password to match with MySQL in **src/main/resources/db.properties** class on 2 line

 <hr>